CELSIUS ENERGY DRINK – CAFFEINE & INGREDIENTS

 I also did an entire article dedicated to reviewing Celsius which you might also find interesting.

 Alternatives to Celsius energy drink

-While Celsius energy drink come in a wide range of flavors, there is an entire world of amazing energy drink goodness out there just waiting to be explored.
+While Celsius energy drink come in a wide range of flavors, there is an entire world of amazing energy drinks out there just waiting to be explored.

 Why limit yourself to just one energy drink, even if they did pay for 6 university studies?

 Here are some other great brands and flavors that are similar to Celsius drinks:

 • Red Bull energy drink

 Or, if you prefer the lightweight, versatile and lower cost energy drink powders, here are some brands that you might want to investigate: